5 Resolutions To Better Manage Arthritis

 It can be tempting to try and do everything at once when you’re having a good day, but it’s important to be balanced, take things at a sensible pace and look after yourself.

 “Begin the year with this very helpful tool in your self-management toolkit – practise flare-up management by learning about ‘pacing’.
 During an age where people move and operate so quickly, we may have forgotten to value rest and recuperation.
 A question we get asked a lot is ‘How do you know when to slow down?’
 Pacing is recognising your limitations, looking at your lifestyle, and developing a goal action plan to change the way you think about your daily activities, condition, and rest time.
 As we advise our Members, pacing is becoming aware of your activity and being conscious not to overdo it on good days.
-Be considerate of your long-term wellbeing, and appreciate that you can confidently prioritise your tasks to suit how you may feel on a particular day,” says Dr Wendy.
+Be considerate of your long-term wellbeing, and appreciate that you can confidently prioritise your tasks to suit how you may feel on a particular day,” says Arthritis Action.

 You don’t have to become a marathon runner to get active.
 Anything you enjoy that involves movement - from gardening to dance and strolling around the park - can make a big difference.